joegasparich/zoo/README.md

-# Game Framework
+# Zoo Game

-Intended to be a base framework to start building a game from.
+Was intended to be somewhat of a clone of Zoo Tycoon Ended up scratching it and starting again in C++

 ## Set Up